cds-snc/gcds-docs/src/en/pages/index.md

 Find ready-made solutions to common problems so you can design content, visual, and interactive elements for task success for all clients.

-## Grow your skills and knowledge in the open
+## Work in the open to learn from each other

 Contribute to the system, growing collective knowledge and resources.
-We're working in the open to learn from each other.
+We want to work with you, federal public servants on web and digital product teams, to deliver human-centred services to people in Canada.
+[Get in touch]({{ "/en/contact" | url }}) to start a conversation about your needs.

 ## Get a head start